SkitCon/synth_gec_es/README.md

 * max_error is the maximum number of errors to be generated for a sentence
 * --dict_file is the path to the dictionary file which supplies different morphological forms for a word
 * --vocab_file is the path to the vocab file containing all words in your model's vocabulary
+* --spacy_model is the spaCy model to use for tagging and morphology
+* --tokenizer_model is the tokenizer model to use (either local or HuggingFace path)
 * --seed is the seed for random generation
 * --num-sentences is the number of errorful sentences that will be generated from each correct sentence in the supplied corpus.
 By default 1, but you can set it higher to generate more errorful sentences from one sentence with difference errors.
+* --n_cores specifies the number of cores to use.
+If 1 (default), no multi-processing will be applied
 * --token means the output synthetic data will include token-level labels for the errorful sentence (discussed [below](#definitions)) for use in a token-level GEC system (as with GECToR)
 * --verify means the generated token labels will be verified using the decode algorithm to ensure that the result matches the correct sentence.
 Note that this will generally double the time to label, but guarantees that the labels are valid
-* --verbose means debugging code will print
+* --verbose means debugging code will print, NOT RECOMMENDED WITH MULTI-PROCESSING
 * --silence_warnings means warnings will not be printed, such as a mutation being replaced by a replace
 * --strict means the script will be strict about which sentences are included in the output file.
 This has the primary effect of excluding sentences where a MUTATE verification failed and a REPLACE had to be used to repair the labels.